 Highly advanced, mature and integrated in intelligence services

 Over the years, China has established an environment in which it is continuously developing its offensive cyber capabilities and talent.
 The large scale and high speed in which these developments occur make it extremely hard for other nation states to replicate or even keep up.
-Furthermore, although there is no evidence that China has carried out attacks of the highest level of sophistication (e.g. Stuxnet, also known as Operation Socialist), it did carry out multiple highly sophisticated supply-chain attacks.
+Furthermore, although there is no evidence that China has carried out attacks of the highest level of sophistication (e.g. Stuxnet, also known as Operation Olympic Games), it did carry out multiple highly sophisticated supply-chain attacks.
 The goal was to get access to companies that contain sensitive information and trade secrets relevant to China's economic ambitions (see case 1 & 2).

 To make use of these offensive cyber capabilities, China has a large sum of cyber units at its disposal.
 Multiple intelligence and military units have been tasked with advancing the state’s interests in the economic, political and military domain by conducting more sophisticated cyber espionage and disruptive operations.
 Next to that, there are multiple ‘freelance’ type of hacker groups that are contracted by China to conduct cyber operations.
 This set-up also creates the opportunity for talented freelancers to progress to the more advanced state-governed units.
 Additionally, the Chinese government has mobilized multiple Chinese universities to conduct cyber operations with the goal of obtaining research and technologies that also have military applications (‘military-civil fusion’).
 Aditionally, Chinese students who have studied English have been recruited by China's state-sponsored APTs to translate sensitive documents obtained from Western targets.
 In short, China has an extremely large pool of offensive cyber units, ranging from fairly advanced freelance groups to more sophisticated nation-state intelligence and military units.